 - If the testing is delayed to a different day, the test must be restarted from the beginning.

-- You will be allowed 15 minutes to familiarize yourself with the crane and to examine anything on the crane that you feel is necessary to operate it comfortably.
+- You will be allowed five minutes to familiarize yourself with the crane and to examine anything on the crane that you feel is necessary to operate it comfortably.

 - You will be allowed to get the feel of the controls and run the crane through its functions.
-The jib length has been preset.
-The brakes and other devices have been set according to the crane manufacturer’s recommendations.
+The brakes and other devices will have been set according to the crane manufacturer’s recommendation.

-- You may not interfere with the test course, lift the Test Weight, or shadow the Zigzag Corridor and Load Circle.
+- You may not interfere with the test course, lift the Test Weight, or shadow the Right Angle Corridor.

-- You must finish the Pre-test Familiarization Period with the load hook under control in the Start Circle within the 15-minute period.
+- You must finish the Pre-test Familiarization Period with the load hook under control in Circle #1 within the five-minute period.

-- If you are ready in less than 15 minutes, you may indicate this to the Examiner.
+- If you are ready in less than five minutes, you may indicate this to the Examiner.